joohyeon/ctakes-installation/README.md

 Let's set a cTAKES Home Directory on Windows environment.
 I typically use short cut "window button" + "Pause" to System in Control pannel, or you can open control panel then click System.
 Then you click "Advanced system settings" -> "Environment Variables" -> Add "CTAKE_HOME" in User variable, and your home directory ex.)
 C:\cTAKES in Value column.

+TODO: How to use UMLS dataset and getting its permission.

+If Step 1 and Step 2 is completed, you can run cTAKES debugger Processing Engine.
+Now we want to install YTEX.

+3. Install YTEX

+Intalling YTEX is not simply although it is part of cTAKES in 4.0.0.
+CTAKES_HOME\bin\ctakes-ytex\script